squirephp/squire/README.md

 composer require squirephp/countries-en squirephp/continents-en
 ```

-### Breaking Changes Introduced in 2.x
+### Breaking Changes Introduced in 3.x

-- The original `Squire\Models\Counties\GbCounty` model has now been moved to `Squire\Models\GbCounty`.
+- The minimum PHP version has been bumped to v8.0, and the minimum Laravel version to v8.x.

-- The [`$map` property](https://github.com/squirephp/legacy#column-customisation) has been deprecated to improve performance of the package with large datasets.
-Please set up [Eloquent accessors](https://laravel.com/docs/master/eloquent-mutators#defining-an-accessor) if you require a similar feature.
+- Types have been introduced to all classes.
+If you have created [custom models](#creating-a-model) and [custom validation rules](#creating-a-validation-rule), properties and methods now need to use the correct types.

 ## Need Help?